diku-dk/futhark-book/language.rst

 types), and are named only for convenience.

-We can use type ascription with abstract types to hide the definition of a type from the users of a module
+We can use type ascription with abstract types to hide the definition of a type from the users of a module:

 ::